 GitFlow will be choosing for you : the starting branches, the target branches, creating tags and deleting the right branches.

-Of course, there are a lot of other commands out there but these ones are the most important to me.
+Of course, there are a lot of other commands out there, but these are the most important to me.

 For the rest, just use your regular Git commands.